laninsky/UCE_processing_steps/README.md

 ```
 /public/MITObim/misc_scripts/circules.py -f sle117_putative_mito.fasta -k 10-31
 ```
 If no strong signal of circularity is found, it is likely we have just recovered a partial mitogenome.
 In this case (or in the case of shorter contigs << 15 kbp), I like to take the next longest contig and run it through the above steps, before combining it with our first contig.
-I check that these seem to be mitochondrial in origin through BLAST, and then run through the MITObim steps again, using these as the starting reference.
+I check that these seem to be mitochondrial in origin through BLAST, and that they don't overlap in my favorite assembler (combining them if they do, and then running them through the circularity script), I then run through the MITObim steps again, using these as the starting reference.
 I do this to see if we can extend the contigs/obtain an entire mitogenome by just giving it just a limited number of references to work with (rather than splitting our reads among the many baits in the GenBank reference file):
 ```
 mkdir original_run
 mv iteration*/*assembly/*info/*contigreadlist.txt original_run